 On this page

-De facto visa applicants must show that they are not related by family, and that their relationship has existed for at least 12 months immediately before lodging their application.
+De facto visa applicants must show that they are not related by family, and that their relationship has existed for at least 12 months immediately before lodging the application.

 See: Fact Sheet 35 – One-Year Relationship Requirement

 All applicants for partner migration, whether they apply in or outside Australia, must be sponsored by their partner.
 If the partner is under 18 years of age and the application is made on the basis of a married relationship, the partner's parent or guardian must sponsor the applicant.

 The sponsor must be an Australian citizen, Australian permanent resident or eligible New Zealand citizen and be 18 years of age or older.

 A sponsor who has previously sponsored a partner or prospective marriage visa applicant cannot sponsor another partner or prospective marriage visa applicant until at least five years have passed since the first application was made.